nazar-pc/ronion/spec.md

 | DATA            | 6             |

 ### Routing path construction
-Routing path construction is started by initiator with sending `CREATE_REQUEST` command to the first node in routing path.
+Routing path construction is started by initiator with sending `CREATE_REQUEST` command to the first node in routing path in order to create the first routing path segment.
-Then initiator sends `EXTEND_REQUEST` command to the first node in order to extend the path to the second node.
+Then initiator sends `EXTEND_REQUEST` command to the first node in order to extend the routing path by one more segment to the second node.
-Initiator keeps sending `EXTEND_REQUEST` commands to the last node in path until last node in path is responder, at which point path is ready to send data back and forth.
+Initiator keeps sending `EXTEND_REQUEST` commands to the last node in current routing path until last node in routing path is responder, at which point routing path is ready to send data back and forth.

 ### Plain text commands
-These commands are used prior to establishing path with specified `[path_id]`, as soon as path is established only encrypted commands MUST be accepted.
+These commands are used prior to establishing routing path segments with specified `[segment_id]`, as soon as routing path segment is established only encrypted commands MUST be accepted.

 #### CREATE_REQUEST
 Is sent when creating segment of routing path is needed, can be send multiple times to the same node if multiple roundtrips are needed.

 Request data:
 ```
-[command: 1, 1][path_creation_request_data_length: 2][path_creation_request_data: path_creation_request_data_length][random_bytes_padding]
+[command: 1, 1][segment_creation_request_data_length: 2][segment_creation_request_data: segment_creation_request_data_length][random_bytes_padding]
 ```

 Request data handling:
-* only proceed if for `[path_id]` path was not established yet, otherwise assume that contents is encrypted
-* `[path_creation_request_data]` is consumed by the node in order to perform path creation
+* `[segment_creation_request_data]` is consumed by the node in order to generate keys for routing path segment creation
-* `[path_id]` is linked by protocol implementation with address of the node where `CREATE_REQUEST` came from, together `[path_id]` and node address uniquely identify routing path segment
+* `[segment_id]` is linked by protocol implementation with address of the node where `CREATE_REQUEST` came from, together `[segment_id]` and node address uniquely identify routing path segment
 * responds to the previous node with `CREATE_RESPONSE` command

 #### CREATE_RESPONSE